 Students who have not already earned a Master of Science degree will follow the these procedures.

 90 total credits.
-Of these, at least 42 credits must be in numerically graded course work.
+Of these, at least 42 credits must be in numerically graded coursework.
 A maximum of 12 of these credits may be in 400 level courses, and the remainder must be in 500 level courses or above.
-18 of these credits must be taken in 500 level Mechanical Engineering courses.
-The remaining 24 course credits may be from other departments.
+18 of these credits must be taken in 500 level Mechanical Engineering courses (excluding credits from ME598-Graduate Project course).
+The remaining 24-course credits may be from other departments.
 These courses should be closely related to the student's overall plan, and must be drawn from the following departments unless waived by the Graduate Program Coordinator (GPC):

 - Mathematical and computational sciences (Math, AMath, Stat)